grycap/oscar/docs/source/egi-integration.rst

 EGI DataHub
 -----------

+`EGI DataHub <https://datahub.egi.eu/>`_, based on `Onedata <https://onedata.org/#/home>`_, provides a global data access solution for science.
+Integrated with the EGI AAI, it allows users to have Onedata spaces supported by providers across Europe for replicated storage and on-demand caching.

-`EGI DataHub <https://datahub.egi.eu/>`_ (`Onedata <https://onedata.org/#/home>`_) can be used as a storage provider and source of events for OSCAR, allowing users to process their files by uploading them to a space.
+EGI DataHub can be used as a storage provider and source of events for OSCAR, allowing users to process their files by uploading them to a Onedata space.
 This can be done thanks to the development of:

 -  `OneTrigger <https://github.com/grycap/onetrigger>`_.
 A command-line tool to detect Onedata file events in order to trigger a webhook (i.e. an OSCAR Function).
 -  `FaaS-Supervisor <https://github.com/grycap/faas-supervisor>`_.
 Used in OSCAR and `SCAR <https://github.com/grycap/scar>`_, responsible for managing the data Input/Output and the user code execution.
 Support for Onedata has been added to perform the integration with EGI DataHub.